pkozelka/javabox/thoughts.md

       - wrapper properties are examined
       - ... etc.

-(DJ) ... that resides on disk, and already has javabox
+(DJ) ... **that resides on disk, and already has javabox**
 - runs `mvn clean install`

-(WJ) ... from web repo and has javabox installed
+(WJ) ... **from web repo and has javabox installed**
-- runs `javabox init --url=https://x.y.z/a/b/c .`
+- runs `javabox init --scm=git:https://x.y.z/a/b/c --under=bindings/java .`
+  - `--scm` is the scm url, starts with the scm type prefix (`git`, `svn`, ... see how Maven defines this)
+  - `--under` is optional, indicates that the project resides somewhere else than on the root
-  - the dot indicates the desire to install it here (must be empty) or indicated dir (must be empty or missing) rather than in auto-determined directory (the default)
+  - the last param is target dir (here dot), indicates the desire to install it here (must be empty) or indicated dir (must be empty or missing) rather than in auto-determined directory (the default)

 ### ??phased approach